pwalczysko/omero-guide-upload/docs/metadata.rst

     |image8|

 #.
-Click on single images inside the Dataset and observe that in the "Tables" harmonica in the right-hand pane there are new values coming originally from your edited csv.
+Click on single images inside the Dataset and observe that in the "Tables" harmonica in the right-hand pane there are new values coming originally from your edited CSV.

     |image9|